jrruethe/jrruethe.github.io/source/_posts/2014-10-25-cryptography-primer.markdown

 If you can find a chain of signatures from a certificate back to the root authority, and you trust the root authority, then you can trust the certificate.
 This trust model is all or nothing, meaning that as long as the root authority is trusted, every chain originating at the root authority is trusted regardless of the number of links.

+{% img center ./08.png %}

 Most of the internet works using this model.
 Your web browser comes with preinstalled certificates for the major root authorities, which sign the certificates of all the websites you interact with.
 There are flaws with this model, however.
 Security is a "weakest link" type of problem; A chain ending at the root authority doesn't mean that the entire chain is solid.
 It could be that a sub-authority does not properly perform its background checks, resulting in that sub-authority being the weakest link.
 If that sub-authority signs a fabricated certificate, there is no way for you to know not to trust it.
 The owner of the certificate could masquerade as their false identity and impersonate a target.

 In addition to this, well funded organizations such as the NSA can take control of a root authority and sign whichever certificates they want, essentially breaking the entire model.

 ## Web of Trust
 To avoid the single point of failure present in the centralized hierarchial model, a different model known as the `web of trust` was created.
 This model is decentralized and gives the control back to the individuals.
 The web of trust involves each person performing their own level of identity checking before signing off on a certificate.
 In effect, they become their own root authority for themselves.
 If you are able to verify an identity one time and sign off on it, you can trust that identity from that point forward.
-This method involves more manual work, making it a little less convienient.
+This method involves more manual work, making it a little less convenient.
 It is also more probabilistic than the black/white hierarchial model, in that trust is measured in the quantity of signatures rather then the presence of a single signature.
 The upside is that the only single point of failure is yourself, as you get to define the trust levels of each certificate you interact with.

+{% img center ./09.png %}

 In the web of trust model, you are responsible for verifying that the identity of the certificate matches the identity of the certificate holder.
 This is typically done in person or over some other medium besides the one being used with the certificate (such as the phone).
 You would ask the person to present their certificate as well as some reputable identification, such as a passport or drivers license, and sign the certificate if the identities match.
 Chains are formed transitively by signing a certificate when someone has signed your own certificate.

 For example, if Alice signs Bob's certificate, and Bob sign's Carol's certificate, then Alice can reasonably trust that Carol's certificate is authentic.
 Even though she hasn't necessarily met Carol, Alice trusts that Bob performed the necessary identity checks.
-Alice's trust in Carol can be increased if there are other chains that linkt he two together.
+Alice's trust in Carol can be increased if there are other chains that link the two together.
 If Alice also signed Dave's certificate, and Dave also signed Carol's certificate, then Carol has two signatures from people that Alice trusts, further increasing the odds that Carol really is who she says she is (from Alice's point of view).

 It is important to note that it isn't the number of signatures that determines trust, it is the number of chains.
-For example, Eve can create 100 fake identites and have them all sign her certificate, but that doesn't mean that Eve can be trusted.
+For example, Eve can create 100 fake identities and have them all sign her certificate, but that doesn't mean that Eve can be trusted.

 In this model, each additional link degrades trust; A certificate 2 steps away can typically be trusted more than a certificate 5 steps away.
 If everyone is creating chains from themselves to everyone else, a web of trust is formed, hence the name.

-## Where to next?
+## Trust

-Using the fundamental technologies of modern cryptography, we have learned how to establish secure communications with a trusted identity.
-How can we apply these techniques in practice?
-What else can we apply these methods to?
-Stay tuned, I will cover this and more in a future blog post.
+Secure communication is possible if you can establish trust in the other person's identity.
+How does one go about establishing this trust?
+I will cover this in a future post.